-I want to attach my Amazon Elastic Block Store (EBS) volume to my Amazon Elastic Compute Cloud (Amazon EC2) instance but it fails.
+I want to attach my Amazon Elastic Block Store (EBS) volume to my Amazon Elastic Compute Cloud (Amazon EC2) instance, but it fails.

 Resolution

 EBS volumes are specific to the Availability Zone that you create them in.
 Make sure that the instance that you want to attach your volume to is in the same Availability Zone.
-To determine the Availability Zones that are available for your AWS account, see Available Availability Zones.
+To determine the Availability Zones that are available for your AWS account, see AWS Availability Zones.
 To check the Availability Zone that your volume is in, see View information about an Amazon EBS volume.

 The device name that you specified is already in use